 We believe that when people stand together we have the power to change the course of history.
 So we are building a mass movement for Palestine, with people from all walks of life.
 Together we are standing up to our government, big business, and the media making it clear that occupation, the flouting of international law, and state-sanctioned discrimination are not acceptable.

-- For the right of self-determination for the Palestinian people.
+- the right of self-determination for the Palestinian people;

-- For the right of return of the Palestinian people for the immediate withdrawal of the Israeli state from the occupied Palestinian territory.
+- the right of return of the Palestinian people;

 We don’t accept money from governments, political parties, or big businesses so we are truly independent in our campaigning.